sapearson/HSS/README.md

 	⁃	See file for inputs and how to run the HSS
 	⁃	to run from terminal: python run_HSS.py

 If use of the RHT results in a publication, please cite Pearson et al. 2021.

-The HSS maintained by sapeara
+The HSS maintained by sapearson